 Basically, pricing is identical across both services.
 There’s no clear winner here, so you’ll have to examine the channels and features to decide which is a better value for you.

-Both services cost $40 per month, and both only offer a single option for base packages.
-There are some add-on channels (such as premium channels like HBO), which pricing varies a bit for, but basically pricing is the same for both Hulu and YouTube TV.
+Both services cost $50 or more per month.
+While YouTube TV is $50, Hulu with Live TV recently raised their prices to $55/month.
+Both services only offer a single option for base packages.
+There are some add-on channels (such as premium channels like HBO), which pricing varies a bit for, but basically pricing is similar for both Hulu and YouTube TV.

 Things to keep in mind: